Standardized Field Sobriety Tests in California

 Understanding the Facts & Impacts of Field Sobriety Tests in CA

-The field sobriety tests employed by Fresno police and the surrounding areas include Standardized Field Sobriety Tests (SFSTs) and several non-standardized tests.
+The field sobriety tests employed by police include Three Standardized Field Sobriety Tests (SFSTs) and several non-standardized tests.
 They use these tests during investigations involving possible DUI offenses.
+The three tests are administered systematically and are evaluated according to the suspect's responses.

 Three most common field sobriety tests in California are:

-- One-leg stand: You are told to stand on one leg for a duration, possibly a minute or more, and to do so with as little wobbling or balance issues as possible.
+1. One-leg stand: You are told to stand on one leg for a duration, possibly a minute or more, and to do so with as little wobbling or balance issues as possible.

-- Straight-line walk: You are told to walk a straight line drawn on the ground without using your arms for balance, turn around on your heel, and do it again.
+2. Walk the line: You are told to walk a straight line drawn on the ground without using your arms for balance, turn around on your heel, and do it again.

 SFST Flaws

-It is important to remember that with all of these SFSTs and FST's, the law enforcement officer observing the tests does not know how a person performs when they are completely sober.
-Thus, the lack of a baseline casts doubt on the officer’s interpretation of a person's performance in field sobriety tests.
+It is important to remember that with all of these FST's, the law enforcement officer observing the tests does not know how a person performs when they are completely sober.
+Thus, the lack of a baseline casts doubt on the officer's interpretation of a person's performance in field sobriety tests.

 The attorneys at Wapner Jones, PC are SFST instructors and understand what is required of an officer to administer and evaluate your performance.
 It is vitally important that your Fresno DUI attorney has this knowledge and experience in order to rebut the officer's testimony that, based on these tests, you were under the influence and are unable to operate a motor vehicle safely.

-If you have any questions about field sobriety tests, don’t hesitate to speak with our DUI lawyers at Wapner Jones, PC for a free case review.
-Call (559) 257-4707 now!
+If you have any questions about field sobriety tests, don't hesitate to speak with our DUI lawyers at Wapner Jones, PC for a free case review.
+Call (559) 266-8604 now!

 Can I Refuse to Submit to FSTs in California?

-After getting pulled over for suspicion of driving under the influence in California, odds are pretty high that sooner than later the police officer is going to tell a driver to step out of the car to perform some field sobriety tests (FST).
-The purpose of FSTs is primarily to determine if the officer has a reason to put you in handcuffs and charge you for a DUI.
-For this indirect and unspoken purpose, you should refuse to take any field sobriety tests in most cases.
+After getting pulled over for suspicion of driving under the influence in California, sooner rather than later the police officer is going to tell a driver to step out of the car to perform some field sobriety tests (FST).
+The purpose of FSTs is primarily to determine if the officer has a reason to arrest you for a DUI.
+The officer will not discuss the criteria they are looking for in these tests.
+Also, the officer does not inform you of the number of clues necessary for the failure of the test.
+That's why it is common for people facing a DUI arrest to think they performed well on their FSTs, only to discover a completely different description of their performance in the officer's arrest report.

 Will I Get in Trouble for Refusing a Field Sobriety Test?